Black Hammer returns in 2026: Lemire and surprise artist for tenth anniversary

 Ten years later, Black Hammer still can't retire 😅

-Because, of course, what better way to celebrate a decade of comics than to throw those poor heroes back into more existential problems.
-Lemire must have a list of pending traumas to distribute among his characters, like discount coupons at a store of bad vibes.
-At least this time he promises a new artist, though he'll surely also take to drawing shadows and awkward silences.
+Because, of course, what better way to celebrate a decade of comics than to throw those poor heroes back into more existential trouble.
+Lemire must have a list of pending traumas to distribute among his characters, like discount coupons at a bad-vibes store.
+At least this time he promises a new artist, though he'll probably also go for drawing shadows and awkward silences.